Route des Cols des Pyrénées

 Is Route des Cols des Pyrenees worth it?

-The journey offers ice, snow, Atlantic storms, flash floods, rock slides, fast drivers and free range cattle, horses and deer.
-From pass to pass, valley after valley, the road allows you to discover by a posted mountain route many panoramic landscapes of the Pyrenees.
+The journey offers ice, snow, Atlantic storms, flash floods, rock slides, fast drivers, and free-range cattle, horses, and deer.
 The experience is incredible: the landscapes and mountains can change quite dramatically from the Mediterranean side to the Atlantic side.
-Language, food and culture also changes from Mediterranean France through to the Occitan and Basque regions making the route a voyage of discovery.
+Language, food, and culture also change from Mediterranean France through to the Occitan and Basque regions, making the route a voyage of discovery.

 Main mountain passes from West to East: